 Krill Oil May Help to Reduce Harmful Cholesterol, And Therefore Boost Heart Health

 DHA and EPA (omega 3 fats) have been shown to help with heart health, due to a reduction in bad cholesterol (LDL).
-Studies showed that krill oil is particular useful, again thought to be due to the fact it is easier to absorb by the body.
+Studies showed that krill oil is particular useful, again thought to be due to the fact that has a high content of DHA and EPA and helps to absorb these omega 3s by the body.
 There is also a suggestion that krill oil may help the blood vessels to function effectively, but more studies need to go into this, to find out how effective this may be.

 Overall however, when used as part of a healthy lifestyle, alongside a healthy diet and plenty of exercise, without smoking, this is an encouraging finding.